saile515/templtr/README.md

 * Powerful
 * Very fast

+### Installation:
+*Installation instructions coming soon.*

 ### Usage:
-Run `templtr init` to create a templtr project.
+* Run `templtr init` to create a templtr project.
-Create template files in `/pages`, template files are like normal html files, but with curly brackets surrounding dynamic content.
+* Create template files in `/pages`, template files are like normal html files, but with curly brackets surrounding dynamic content.
-Create a directory in `/content` with the same name as the template (without .html).
+* Create a directory in `/content` with the same name as the template (without .html).
-Fill the directory with a `.json` file for each page.
+* Fill the directory with a `.json` file for each page.
 The filename will be the slug when built.
-The JSON files should have all dynamic attributes within them.
+* The JSON files should have all dynamic attributes within them.
-Run `templtr build <outdir>` to build the html files.
+* Run `templtr build <outdir>` to build the html files.

 ### Example:
 `pages/test-page.html`